albertbayazidi/MA8502_numPDE/chapters/chap1/advection.typ

 === Model probelm

 $ epsilon laplace u + b gradient u + c u = f "in" Omega \
-u = 0 "on" diff Omega$
+u = 0 "on" diff Omega $

-$b : Omega arrow RR^n "advection" \
-epsilon > 0 "diffusivity"
-c : Omega arrow RR "reaction term"$
+$b : Omega arrow RR^n "advection", epsilon > 0 "diffusivity", c : Omega arrow RR "reaction term"$

 typical assumtion are that
-- $epsilon << norm(b)_(#lInfOmega),  norm(c)_(#lInfOmega) << norm(b)_(#lInfOmega)$
+- $epsilon << norm(b)_(#lInfOmega), space norm(c)_(#lInfOmega) << norm(b)_(#lInfOmega)$

 - $"div" b = 0 "alteratively", c(x) - 1/2 gradient dot b(x) gt.eq c_0 $

-As $epsilon$ gets smaller we can ignore it, we get the reduced probelm
-$b dot gradient u + c u = f$ this will introduce a probelm with the bc since we no longer have a second order term. also as epsilon goes to zero the problem becomes similar to a problem that can be solved by the method of characterisics.
+As $epsilon$ gets smaller we can ignore it, we get the reduced probelm. $b dot gradient u + c u = f$ this will introduce a probelm with the bc since we no longer have a second order term. also as epsilon goes to zero the problem becomes similar to a problem that can be solved by the method of characterisics.
 From the method of characterisics we know that the boundry condtions are only needed on the inflow boundry.

 the invered pointing blue curves can be written as. $Gamma^- = {x in diff Omega | b(x) dot n(x) < 0}$